iogbole/israelo/_posts/2022-07-14-cloud-kidz.md

 However, I am slightly biased - I teach them coding and computing - with the hope they fall in love with IT.
 I described my approach in the <a href="https://www.israelo.io/blog/kids-who-code/" target="_blank">Tips To Get Your Kids Excited About Coding</a> blog post.
 Check it out!

-Watch as my beautiful 9 and 6 year-olds 'demystify' (LoL) the concepts of:

 It's incredible how fast they understand the concepts.
 I usually have them present what they have learned to me.
 This time, I took the pleasure of recording their presentations.

-Watch as my beautiful 9 and 6 year-olds 'demystify' (LoL) the concepts of:
+Watch as my beautiful 9 and 6 year olds 'demystify' (LoL) the concepts of:

 1. The Internet